 The benefits of a bin/bike lift

-Steps and stairways need not be a problem, a split-level lift can eliminate any ramp and the large amounts of space they require, also avoiding any dangers of the bin or bike moving on it's own.
+Steps and stairways need not be a problem.
+A split-level lift can eliminate any ramp and the large amounts of space they require, whilst also avoiding any dangers of the bin or bike moving on it's own.

 In built-up areas and conurbations where space is at a premium, it makes sense to place bike storage areas and combined refuse areas underground.
-Various sizes of bin lifts or bike lifts are available with the most popular intended to accommodate two or three residential wheelie bins and larger units being designed for apartment buildings and commercial use.
+Various sizes of bin lifts or bike lifts are available with the most popular intended to accommodate two or three residential wheelie bins.
+Larger units are designed for apartment buildings and commercial use.

 Lift considerations in such applications

 Most councils provide guidelines on waste management and the requirements for collection.
 Specifiers should ensure that businesses and waste contractors are able to meet these requirements through the design of waste storage and collection facilities for any new developments, including storage space within the business premises.
-Whilst not all Local Council guidelines state the requirements for a lift in their waste management plans, some do outline the following reccommendations for larger commercial and residential applications:
+Whilst not all Local Council guidelines state the requirements for a bin lift to feature in their waste management plans, some do outline the following recommendations for larger commercial and residential applications:

-- Where lifts are provided for the use of cyclists these should be sufficiently large to accommodate their cycles i.e. at least 2m deep and preferably 2m wide with an overall door aperture of 1.2m
+- Where lifts are provided for the use of cyclists these should be sufficiently large to accommodate their cycles.

 Lift specification for waste management

-Here at Stannah we would always recommend adding the following to any bin hoist or bike lift specification:
+Here at Stannah we would always recommend including the following to any bin hoist or bike lift specification:

-- Bump rails - as they provide in crucial in car protection
+- Bump rails - as they provide crucial in car protection.

-- Additional communication and safety devices if an attendent is travelling in the lift
+- Communication device if an attendant is travelling in the lift.

-For bike lifts, where the owner accompanies the bike, we would recommended our bespoke Goodsmaster HD range or a passenger lift also suitable for goods.
+For bike lifts, where the owner accompanies the bike, we would recommended our Goodsmaster CD Plus or for larger applications our bespoke Goodsmaster HD range or a passenger lift also suitable for goods.
 Sometimes a separate goods lift for larger waste management rather than sharing passenger/goods lift, is required.
 This could be because the bins may require a larger capacity, or that it is hygienically better to do so.